PiDelport/SA-COVID-19-projections/README.md

 > **⚠️ Disclaimer:** I am not a medical professional or epidemiologist.
-> Do not rely on this analysis for critical purposes.
->
 > See the official [NICD] and [SA Coronavirus] websites for reliable information.

 [NICD]: http://www.nicd.ac.za/